-Thanks to advances in medicine, many surgical procedures do not require a hospital stay.
-If you are scheduled for “outpatient” surgery, you will recover at the hospital or surgical center after your procedure, but you will not be admitted to the hospital overnight.
-At Memorial Health University Medical Center (MHUMC), we offer the following outpatient surgical services.
+If you are scheduled for outpatient surgery, you will recover at the hospital or surgical center after your procedure, but you will not be admitted to the hospital overnight.
+At Memorial Health, we offer the following outpatient surgical services.

 The ambulatory care unit at MHUMC is an extended recovery area for patients who need medical care and supervision for up to 23 hours after surgery, but do not require hospital admission.
-Patients may need to stay in the ambulatory care unit after cardiac catheterization, arteriogram, myelogram, certain ENT surgeries, laparoscopic procedures, and orthopaedic surgeries.
-The team in ambulatory care is certified in a wide range of specialties, including medical/surgical care, chemotherapy administration, and advanced cardiac life support.
+Patients may need to stay in the ambulatory care unit after cardiac catheterization, arteriogram, myelogram, certain ENT surgeries, laparoscopic procedures and orthopedic surgeries.
+The team in ambulatory care is certified in a wide range of specialties, including medical/surgical care, chemotherapy administration and advanced cardiac life support.
 The number for ambulatory care is (912) 350-8780.

-The Day Surgery Center at MHUMC has 20 adult beds and five pediatric rooms.
-Patients come to Day Surgery for a wide variety of open and laparoscopic surgery procedures.
-Within Day Surgery, patients undergo pre-surgical testing, surgical preparation, the surgical procedure itself, and post-surgery assessment and discharge.
-Our Day Surgery team includes expert surgeons, anesthesiologists, nurses, technicians, a child life specialist who supports pediatric patients, a representative from our patient and family centered care department, and valets who help patients park their cars.
-Day Surgery is open from 5 a.m. to 8 p.m.
-Monday through Friday, and from 6 a.m. to 2:30 p.m. on Saturday.
-The number for Day Surgery is (912) 350-8959.
+The Day Surgery Center at Memorial Health has 20 adult beds and five pediatric rooms.
+Patients come to Day Surgery Center for a wide variety of open and laparoscopic surgery procedures.
+Within Day Surgery Center, patients undergo pre-surgical testing, surgical preparation, the surgical procedure itself, post-surgery assessment and discharge.
+Our Day Surgery Center team includes expert surgeons, anesthesiologists, nurses, technicians, a child life specialist who supports pediatric patients, a representative from our patient and family centered care department and valets who help patients park their cars.
+The number for Day Surgery Center is (912) 350-8959.

-Pediatric surgery teams from the Memorial Health Dwaine & Cynthia Willett Children's Hospital of Savannah offer an array of procedures for children.
-The list below highlights just a few of our areas of specialization.
+Pediatric surgery teams from the Memorial Health Dwaine and Cynthia Willett Children's Hospital of Savannah offer an array of procedures for children.

 Diagnostic surgery is performed to explore a condition and make a diagnosis.
-When possible, we perform diagnostic surgeries using instruments and cameras inserted through tiny incisions.
-This is called laparoscopic surgery.
-It may result in faster healing, less pain, and less risk of infection.
+When possible, we perform laparoscopic surgery to promote faster healing, less pain and less risk of infection.

-Memorial Health University Medical Center has the region's only pediatric neurosurgeon specializing in disorders that affect the brain and spinal cord, including tumors, seizure disorders, epilepsy, cerebral palsy, and spina bifida.
+Memorial Health has the region's only pediatric neurosurgeon specializing in disorders that affect the brain and spinal cord, including tumors, seizure disorders, epilepsy, cerebral palsy and spina bifida.

-Our pediatric orthopaedic surgeon specializes in bone and joint disorders and injuries in children.
+Our pediatric orthopedic surgeon specializes in bone and joint disorders and injuries in children.